 Adenomatoid growth patterns may coexist with other growth patterns in epithelial tumors but are often the predominant pattern.

-The subtype of asbestos cancer is not the same thing as an adenomatoid mesothelial lesion.
+Adenomatoid mesothelioma is not the same thing as an adenomatoid mesothelial lesion.
 These lesions grow in mesothelial cells, but these tumors have a different cellular makeup than malignant tumors and behave as benign lesions.

 Lesions typically develop in the pelvic organs, but they can also arise in the pleura, mesentery or omentum.
 These benign tumors are very small and lack significant cellular abnormalities.